 What to Expect

-Passenger should expect a comfortable, clean passage but also be aware this isn’t a luxury experience.
+Passengers should expect a comfortable, clean passage but also be aware this isn’t a luxury experience.
 The meal provided is very basic, but additional food can be purchased.
 Most of the ferries have live entertainment and a bar may open around midnight.
 The Baja Ferries has much larger ships than the Santa Rosalia Ferries.
 If you have a larger vehicle, space could be limited on the Santa Rosalia Ferry, so try your best to book with a Baja Ferry instead.
 The approximate voyage times are:

 - Mazatlan and La Paz: 13 hours